talaia-labs/python-teos/DEPENDENCIES.md

 - `openssl` version 1.1+
 - `bitcoind`

+Moreover, your system could need some additional dev libraries in order to run `teos`, such as `libffi-dev` and `libleveldb-dev`.
+This ultimately depends on your OS and distro.

 ### Checking if the dependencies are already satisfied

 Most UNIX systems ship with `python3` already installed, whereas OSX systems tend to ship with `python2`.
 In order to check our python version we should run: